This student recreates takeaways for just £2 – and he’s revealed how

 - Throw together all of the peri peri ingredients and lather 2/3 of it on the chicken.
 Ideally, leave to marinade for a couple of hours at least.
 Then chop the potato into chips and pop them in a bowl, evenly cover with a Tbsp olive oil, a Tbsp dried rosemary and plenty of salt and pepper.
 Spread evenly across a baking tray, pop the chicken and wedges in the oven for 35 minutes.

 - While they cook, make the peri peri mayo by mixing together 100g light mayonnaise and 1/4 of the peri peri sauce.

 - With 10 minutes left on the chicken and chips, boil the kettle with enough water for 500g frozen peas.
 Boil for 4 minutes before draining.
-Whilst they boil, chop up the mint.
+While they boil, chop up the mint.

 - Once the peas go on, pop the oven on 250 degrees and get the chicken under the grill to crispen up the skin for 4 minutes.

 - Take everything off the heat.
-When drained, pour the peas back into the saucepan and add the mint, a tbsp lemon juice, tsp chilli flakes (If you like the spice) sprinkle of salt and pepper, stir thoroughly.
+When drained, pour the peas back into the saucepan and add the mint, a Tbsp lemon juice, tsp chilli flakes (If you like the spice) and a sprinkle of salt and pepper, before stirring thoroughly.

 Serve it all up and drizzle the rest of the Peri-Peri sauce over the chicken.
 Enjoy!

 Of course, we’re not saying these recipes will be the spitting double of their restaurant equivalents, but they will save you a LOT of money.

 And the next time you’re tempted to wander into your nearest KFC, think about whether you could make a pretty decent imitation at home first.

 We know that students living off baked beans is an old-fashioned stereotype – but that doesn’t mean these seven unique baked beans recipes aren’t delicious!